Man sentenced to 4 years for stabbing

 Kiroshi Kossy pleaded guilty to a charge of aggravated assault in the Superior Court of Guam on Thursday.
 Kossy was arrested after what began as a verbal argument ended in the stabbing of two people.

-In August of 2010, Guam police officers responded to a riot at the Hemlani Apartments and found two victims had been assaulted with a knife.
+In August 2010, Guam Police Department officers responded to a riot at the Hemlani Apartments in Harmon and found two victims had been assaulted with a knife.
 One victim had lacerations to his throat.

-Kossy was charged with attempted murder and possession of a Schedule ll substance.
+Kossy was charged with attempted murder and possession of a Schedule ll controlled substance.

-Under a plea deal with the Guam Attorney’s Office, Kossy agreed to plead guilty to a lesser charge of aggravated assault.
+Under a plea deal with the Office of the Attorney General, Kossy agreed to plead guilty to a lesser charge of aggravated assault.
 The drug possession charge was dropped.

-During his sentencing hearing, Kossy, represented by defense attorney Jeffrey Motts, addressed Superior Court Judge Anita Sukola.
+During his sentencing hearing, Kossy, represented by defense attorney Jeffrey Moots, addressed Superior Court Judge Anita Sukola.

-Motts asked the court to suspend all but 18 months to two years and to put Kossy in a rehabilitation program.

-An extended period of incarceration would not benefit his client or the public, said Motts.
+An extended period of incarceration would not benefit his client or the public, said Moots.

 Assistant Attorney General Courtney Scalice, who prosecuted the case, told the court the victim suffered “incredible injury to his neck."
 She said if the victim had not received immediate first aid he would have likely “bled out and died.”